Utah's Canning Industry

 After the Colorado-Utah company was dissolved in 1887, McKinney's former partner, Robert Lundy started the Utah Canning Company.
 Lundy kept his business in the original location of the earlier company.

 The first year's operation for Lundy's Utah Canning Company, in 1888, produced a season's pack of 4,000 cases of tomatoes.
 Lundy had only been in business for a year when in 1889 Isaac N. Pierce became part of the company, using Pierce's name on the label of the canned pork and beans produced by the company.
-The Pierce's Pork and Beans label is available today, and the recipe has remained unchanged for over eighty years.
+The Pierce's Pork and Beans label and recipe remained unchanged for over eighty years.

 With the early success of the Utah Canning Company, other canneries soon joined in, producing their own products.
 In 1904 William Van Alen, who had been associated with the Wasatch Orchard and Canning Company in West Ogden, opened the Banner Canning Company, in the same building that McKinney's Ogden Canning Company had vacated two years before.

 During the 1916/1917 canning season William Van Alen organized the Van Alen Canning Company in Tremonton to process apples and tomatoes in the former cannery of the William Craig Canning Company at the same location.
 In early 1918 the company moved to a larger facility to allow the expansion into the processing of peas.
-That first season, the company was able to produce about seventy railroad carloads of canned peas, which was shipped out over Union Pacific's Malad Branch to the mainline at Brigham City.
+That first season, the company was able to produce about seventy railroad carloads of canned peas, which was shipped out from Tremonton to points across the nation, over Union Pacific's Malad Branch to the mainline at Brigham City.

 Van Alen died in July 1918 and after his death his widow took over the operation of the company's canning factories in both Tremonton and Ogden.
 Tragedy struck again five years later, in 1923, when part of the Ogden factory was destroyed by fire.
 At that time Mrs. Van Alen gave up her position as president and hired Gage Rodman to fill the position.
 Rodman had a reputation as a good cannery man and, along with Thomas Leslie who had been the company's secretary-treasurer since 1905, worked to modernize the plant and all of its methods.
 Still, their efforts failed and the company was forced to close its doors just two years later, in 1925.